KLaw-2003/KLaw-2003.github.io/JianyuLuo/contents/home.md

 - B.E., Measurement & Control Technology and Instruments, Shanghai Jiao Tong University, 2021 - 2025.

 #### Research Interests
-Low-Power System, Wireless Sensing, Mobile Computing
+Low-Power IoT Designs, Wireless Sensing, Mobile Computing

+#### Academic Experiences
+- In 2024, I joined IIoT and began to work with [Fengyuan Zhua](https://swattzz.github.io/) under the supervision of Xiaohua Tian, where I helped complete the **NanoScatter** project.
+I also did some work about wireless temperature sensing.